Left-Coast-RISC-OS-Computer-Club/left-coast-risc-os-computer-club.github.io/index.md

   - Club
 ---

-# Welcome to the Left Coast RISC OS Computer Club
+# Welcome to the LCROCC (Lack Rock)

-We are a tiny club of RISC OS enthusiast who meet virtual on the Western Coast of North America at random time and over random intervals.
+We are a tiny club of RISC OS enthusiast who meet virtual on the Western Coast of North America at random times and over random intervals.

 - [RISC OS around the web](riscos.html)
   - [RISC OS website list](riscos_list.html)